This course achieved 80% student satisfaction in the most recent National Student Survey

 We provide a stimulating and lively environment for all students.
 Final-year Honours projects can be associated with active research projects.
 Research areas of particular interest are Applied Formal Methods, Medical Informatics, Computational Intelligence, and Communications and Services.

 Graduates will have a knowledge of Software Engineering as a coherent discipline, together with a wide range of IT skills.
-Our industrial placments will ease your transition into the job market.
+Our industrial placements will ease your transition into the job market.

 Students will be particularly well equipped to enter either the software industry itself or one of the many fields in which computer systems are extensively used and developed.
 Typical career paths include: software engineering, analyst programming and IT consultancy.
 Recent destinations for our graduates include KANA, Logica, Microsoft, Agilent, DERA, Marconi Systems, Adobe Systems Inc., and Xerox.